dimpase/M2/Internals:-Meeting-on-2024‐08‐29.md

   * changes in error location and descriptions,
   * access to previous M2 session history
   * M2 emacs: deferred for later

+- VSCode effort
+  * **action item** collect people interested in VSCode for next internals meeting
+  * Jupyter efforts needed also, but many people using VSCode => priority to do VSCode